WCAG Compliance & Website Accessibility Services:

 "57 percent of current working-age computer users may benefit from accessible technology because of mild to severe vision, hearing, dexterity, speech and cognitive difficulties, and impairments."
 "As the U.S. population continues to age, the number of people who experience these impairments will increase, and more people will likely turn to accessible technology to mitigate the effects of their changing physical abilities."

 Good SEO Improves Website Accessibility

-Many SEO companies ignore web accessibility simply because it does take some extra effort and they can’t build the value for putting in that effort.
+Many SEO companies ignore web accessibility only because it does take some extra effort, and they can’t build the value for putting in that effort.
 Others don’t even know that they can follow some basic web accessibility guidelines and make incremental improvements.